shake76/devops-coding-challenge/README.md

 * Script your service using your configuration management and/or infrastructure-as-code tool of choice.
 * Provision the service in your AWS account.
-* Write a health check script that can be run externally
+* Write a health check script that can be run externally to periodically check that the service is up
 * Alter the README to contain instructions required to:
   * Provision the service.
   * Run the health check script.